 I research the traditional and economic uses of plants and fungi, their potential as cosmetic, novel food, pharmaceutical and agrochemical leads, and as sources of sustainably-harvested products.
-The research also involves the authentication of plants entering the trade as well as assisting different enforcement authorities identify plants.
+The research also involves the authentication of plants entering the trade and assisting different enforcement authorities identify plants.

-I have a long-term interest in furthering our understanding of the role plant-derived compounds play in plant-animal interactions, especially their role in the host selection behaviour of insects.
-This fundamental knowledge can assist with the identification of plant-derived compounds that have use in pest control as well as in pharmaceutical research.
-As Deputy Director of Science I play a leading role in the co-ordination of projects with different business sectors that promote and utilise plant and fungal-based solutions to meet current global challenges.
+I have a long-term interest in furthering our understanding of the role plant-derived compounds play in plant-animal interactions.
+This fundamental knowledge can assist with the identification of plant-derived compounds used in pest control as well as in pharmaceutical research.
+As Deputy Director of Science, I co-ordinate projects with different business sectors that promote and utilise plant and fungal-based solutions to meet current global challenges.

-Furthering our knowledge about the historical uses and potential new uses of plants assists support plant conservation and it is vital that there is dissemination of this knowledge in ways that engage with the public, especially the young.
+Furthering our knowledge about the historical uses and potential new uses of plants assists support plant conservation and it is vital that there is dissemination of this knowledge in ways that engage with the public.
 The majority of the work of this group is funded through research grants and commercial contracts.

 - PhD, Birkbeck College, University of London